 Further, UE connecting to a UTRAN or GERAN FBS is vulnerable to bidding down attacks, e.g. fraudulent SMS or phone calls, which could cause significant financial losses for subscribers.

-4.1.3 Potential security requirements
+4.1.3 Potential requirements

-UE and the 5GS should support mechanisms to mitigate bidding down attacks from LTE/NR to decommissioned GERAN/UTRAN by an attacker over the air interface.
+UE and the EPS/5GS should support mechanisms to mitigate bidding down attacks from LTE/NR to decommissioned GERAN/UTRAN by an attacker over the air interface.

-4.x Key issue #x: <Key issue title>

-Editor's Note: This is the template for key issues

-4.x.1 Description

-Editor's Note: This is the clause for key issue descriptions.

-4.x.2 Threats

-Editor's Note: This the clause for the threats.

-4.x.3 Potential requirements

-Editor's Note: This is the clause for potential requirements.

 5 Solutions

 5.1 Solution #1: Securely notification to UE when the GERAN/UTRAN networks are decommissioned